 Cafe Con Libros, Brooklyn, NY

 Cafe Con Libros, located in Brooklyn, is an intersectional, feminist bookstore that doubles as a coffee shop and community space.
-Check out their selection of books online or in person, or sign up for a monthly subscription of feminist books — subscription options include feminist board books for babies, a “womxn of color book club”, and more.
+Check out their selection of books online or in person (with social distancing, of course).
+Or you can sign up for a monthly subscription of feminist books — subscription options include feminist board books for babies, a “womxn of color book club,” and more.

 Frontline Books, Chicago, IL